AlissonGRN/FigureDrawingApp/README.md

 - Select a folder containing images (JPG, JPEG, PNG).
 - Start and stop a slideshow to automatically switch between images.
 - Navigate manually through images using the "Previous" and "Next" buttons.
-- View images resized to fit a maximum size of 400x400 pixels while maintaining their aspect ratio.

 ## Getting Started